Always contact a certified electrician for mains powered electrical wiring.

 A 15A GPO has a larger protective earth pin, so all “10A” rated equipment (10A x 240V = 2400W max) is kept separate from any “15A” equipment (15A x 240V = 3600W max).
 The 15A GPO protective earth pin is just a “key” so you can’t run your 15A equipment on a lower rated circuit (10A) which generally has a lower rated cable.

 The difference between 10A and 15A GPO’s is entirely to do with how they are used, not how they are made.

 15A outlets always come as single and do not come as double units.
-You can connect two 15A outlets in series on a single circuit to run an air compressor and welder at the same time, provided the circuit breaker and wiring diameter are sized accordingly.
+You can connect multiple 15A outlets on a single circuit but in most cases electricians prefer to setup a different circuit for each given the high current / power consumption.

 So with a 15A (averaged; *240V = 3600W) welder and 15A (*240V = 3600W) air compressor you would need at least 6.0mm2 = 7680W protected by a 32amp circuit breaker.
 If you only use one at a time, you can use 2.5mm2 = 4800watts protected by a 20amp circuit breaker.
 If you use more, then 10mm2 and 40A breaker.

 If you run electricity over long cables, the longer the cable the more the mains voltage of 240Vac will drop.
 What is the voltage drop if we use 70 meters of 10mm2 from the house to the shed and 30 meters of 4mm2 inside the shed to 15A GPOs ?